 “There’s no strategic toolkit for people to make these decisions."

 Chatterji acknowledges there is risk in taking a stand.
 “If you stand up for something and your own house isn’t in order, you could have a target on your back,” he said.
 “When CEO activists speak out, they should try to make sure their own company is in compliance with the stand they’re taking.
 If you speak out in support of same-sex marriage and the policies at your own company aren’t friendly to the LGBTQ+ community, that could come back to bite you.

 “Beyond the internal processes, I also want to know how firms deal with the consumer backlash that may happen, how much data analytics they do on the front end to determine where their consumers and other stakeholders are with their political views.”

-These leadership complexities inspired Chatterji to develop a class, Strategy Beyond Markets, set to launch in spring 2018.
-It will explore the intersection of business and politics and how CEOs can approach speaking out on issues not directly related to their business.
+These leadership complexities inspired Chatterji to develop a class, Advanced Corporate Strategy, which launched in spring 2018.
+It explores the intersection of business and politics and how CEOs can approach speaking out on issues not directly related to their business.

 Chatterji consulted current and former students as he developed the course.
 He wanted their insight on facilitating productive conversations about contentious political issues.

-“That’s a challenge and it’ll be a work in progress,” he said.
-“There’ll be some structure around the discussion.
-I’m hoping for civic -- and civil -- discourse.
+“That’s a challenge and it’s a work in progress,” he said.
+“There is some structure around the discussion, with civic -- and civil -- discourse.
 There’s a lot of interest in these issues but not a lot of understanding of how we can talk about them.
 The great thing about a class is that we can have these discussions by focusing on evidence and data, rather than where someone stands on this or that issue.”

 Chatterji called the class “Exhibit A” in the case for how research can naturally influence the classroom.